lp-jordan/leaderprompt/README.md

 { "OPENAI_API_KEY": "sk-your-key" }
 ```

+You can also set the key from inside the running app via **File → API Key…**.

 If the key is missing, the app logs an error and rewrite options are hidden.

 ## Script Persistence